chaberko-lbbe/clec-poolseq/README.md

  (Other)    :10139734   (Other)   :10139737   (Other)   :10139794
 ```

+We are looking for markers with C2 value significantly different from 0 (low p-value), which means that those markers are associated with the population ecotype (here, field vs lab strains).
+Since Bayes Factor (BF) measures the likelihood of a model under selection, we also track high BF.
 The resulting C2 contrasts (and BF) might then be plotted (and compared) as follows:
 ```
 #check the behavior of the p-values associated to the C2